TheDistractor/TheDistractor.github.io/housemon/rf12registry.md

 The ``{%g}`` will get replaced with the 'Group' the Jeelink is configured with *(as reported by its configuration string)* - 100
 The ``{%1}`` gets replaced with the default 'write' pattern for the relevant version of RF12Demo. (again - see [writemasks](rf12demo-writemasks.html) ).

 When you have confirmed all is correct you can press the 'Update Settings' button.
-The Briq will now register this pattern with the **RF12Registry**, effectivly telling the **RF12Registry** that for 868Mhz, Group 100, this Briq instance will handle write requests. (*in other words Jeelink on ttyAMA0 will be sent all write requests sent to 868/100*)
+The Briq will now register this pattern with the **RF12Registry**, effectivly telling the **RF12Registry** that for 868Mhz, Group 100, this Briq instance will handle **ALL** write requests. (*in other words Jeelink on ttyAMA0 will be sent all write requests sent to 868/100*)

 Your Briq handling ttyAMA0 is now processing packets and additionally waiting for 'write' requests for 868Mhz Group 100.